KhalidAlnujaidi/ConvNet-Runner/README.md

 To do:
   - Compress into an exicutable standalone program
   - Include a section within the window that shows the output of the terminal
+  - Reformat the output of the confusion matrix to include class names and consider performance in percentages rather than numbers

 This project is based on the development of an older project CNN-Experiment-Runner: https://github.com/KhalidAlnujaidi/CNN-Experiment-Runner